offensive-packaging/documentation/mitmproxy/index.md

                          multiple invocations to set for the same option.
    -q, --quiet           Quiet.
    -v, --verbose         Increase log verbosity.
-   --mode MODE, -m MODE  Mode can be "regular", "transparent", "socks5",
+   --mode MODE, -m MODE  The proxy server type(s) to spawn.
+Can be passed
-                         "reverse:SPEC", or "upstream:SPEC".
+                         multiple times.
+Mitmproxy supports "regular" (HTTP),
+                         "transparent", "socks5", "reverse:SPEC", and
+                         "upstream:SPEC" proxy servers.
 For reverse and
                          upstream proxy modes, SPEC is host specification in the form of "http[s]://host[:port]".
+You may append `@listen_port` or `@listen_host:listen_port` to
+                         override `listen_host` or `listen_port` for a specific proxy mode.
+Features such as client playback will use the first mode to determine which upstream server to use.
+May be passed multiple times.
    --no-anticache
    --anticache           Strip out request headers that might cause the server
                          to return 304-not-modified.